nhjschulz/flashcontainer/README.md

     };

-Application can freely decide how to use the id, major, minor and dataver fields.
+Application can freely decide how to use the id, major, minor and dataver header fields.
 The proposed usage is as follows:

 * id - A unique id to identify the blocks purpose.
 (Example: 1:CAN Bus settings, 2 :Motor parameters, ...)
 * Major.Minor - A version pair defining the layout of the block